FOSS Contributions

 - Docs lacking updates,

-- Enhancement opportunities in some explanation.
+- Enhancement opportunities explanations.

 The first error kind is the most simple to fix.
 Just send a PR to solve the typos and we're already improving the project.